 - Non-applicable toward AA, AB or AS Degrees

 I. Catalog Course Description

-Prerequisite: MTT 105 and MTT 110 and COT 105 or COT 204 or consent of instructor.
+Prerequisite: MTT 105 and MTT 110 or consent of instructor.
 Offers an introductory class to provide a basic understanding of computer numerical control.
 The student is introduced to the axis systems, absolute and incremental programming, tool offsets, controller operation, and fixture offsets.
 To better understand CNC programming process, CNC II is recommended as a follow-up.
 Includes 3 hours lecture, 3 hours lab per week.

 II: Course Objectives

 After successful completion of this course, the student will have the basic understanding and skills to read and write a Computer Numerical Control program using the G and M codes used to make up the program language.
 To upload and download programs, edit programs in the CNC controller, setup and operate CNC machinery, in the WNC Machine Shop.

 This course may be chosen to fulfill a Degree Requirement for the Machine Tool Technology Associate of Applied Science Degree and Certificate of Achievement.

 The mission of the Associate of Applied science Degree and Certificate of Achievement is to provide employment-related knowledge and skills necessary to succeed in a chosen field of study.

 Upon completion of this course, successful students will: